+Penalty: $2 000.

+(2) Without limiting section 119, a juvenile who has any liquor in his or her possession or control in any place or on any premises to which the public is permitted to have access, whether on payment of a charge or otherwise, commits an offence.

-Penalty: $1 000.
+Penalty: $2 000.

+[Section 123 amended by No. 73 of 2006 s.
+90 and 110.]

 124. Sending juveniles to obtain liquor

 Where a person sends another person, knowing or believing that other person to be a juvenile, to any licensed premises or regulated premises for the purpose of obtaining liquor, the person commits an offence.